naapeli/deep-learning-library/README.md

 ## Upcoming topics:

-- early stopping and other callbacks on deep learning models
 - embedding layer
 - concatenate layer
 - multi headed cross attention
-- saving and loading models with pickle
 - hyperparameter tuning with grid search and random search
 - multiclass classification with OvO and OvR